 Evaluating a patient's emotional and general mental well-being is part of a counselor's job.
 In this class, students learn how to assess and evaluate patients using accepted methods, including testing and interviewing.
 Selecting the best method for evaluation is a key component.

 The focus of this course is for students to learn techniques that are appropriate for counseling children and adolescents who have social and emotional problems.
 Students who plan to focus their counseling careers on children and adolescents may take this course after completing a prerequisite in counseling research methods.
 Students focusing on other areas of counseling, such as adult counseling, may take this course in their second year of study.

 Although not always grouped together, marriage and family counseling students learn how the framework of the family influences family member relationships.
 Students learn theories related to how different types of families function.
 Couples counseling techniques are sometimes part of a family counseling course.
 This course is generally taken mid-program.

 Human development classes cover human physiology and human behaviors associated with different stages of life.
 Theories behind the occurrence of certain behaviors, such as addictive behavior, are reviewed.
 Understanding lifespan behavior changes is integral to diagnosing a patient and providing treatment.
 This course is normally taken in the first semester.

 Counseling Research Methods Course

-In counseling research methods courses, students learn to interpret data derived from psychological studies, conduct statistical analysis and evaluate completed research.
+In counseling research methods courses, students learn to interpret data derived from psychological studies.
+Instructors also go over how to conduct statistical analysis and evaluate completed research.
 This quantitative research course is one of the first courses required in most graduate counseling programs.
 Research methods courses prepare graduate students for designing their own research during their graduate programs.